GeotrekCE/Geotrek-admin/docs/install/installation.rst

 .. note::

-    Installing many PostgreSQL versions on same system will use another port than default 5432.
+    Installing many PostgreSQL versions on the same system will use another port than default 5432.
     You can check the newest port with ``pg_lsclusters`` command.

 ::